-That's usually the first saying you want to learn!
+The saying “I love you” in French is usually the first one you want to learn!

-Learn how to say I love you and listen to the most famous French love song written by Gainsbourg.
+Learn how to say I love you and listen to the most famous French love song before you start learning French love and romantic phrases.

 That’s usually the second thing you want to learn!
 So here we are!